kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 ## Possible improvements and further exploration
 Future model developments could include:
 * Repeat this comparison with a tree-based model, which might be more suitable for extracting 'signal' from noisy data
-* Turn this into a 'how early can we predict?' curve
+* Turn this into a 'how early can I predict?' curve

 This is a very detailed data set which poses some interesting questions:
 * Are some contestants provably worse than average at certain kinds of task (prize tasks, team tasks, studio tasks)?
+Often in the show, a contestant is singled out for being especially bad at, for example, prize tasks or artistic tasks.
+But is it justified?
-* If we exclude team tasks (which introduce futher complicating factors into individual contestants' performances), does this improve the model accuracy?
+* If we exclude team tasks (which introduce complicating factors into individual contestants' performances), does this improve the model accuracy?
 * Do certain contestant characteristics statistically affect overall scores?
 (Age, height, gender, education, number of children, hair colour, etc.)
 * Could I combine this with data from [taskmaster.info](https://taskmaster.info/tasks.php)?
 This site catalogues extremely detailed qualitative information about tasks (e.g. whether a task involves bananas, counting, creativity, hiding things...).
 It would be interesting to see if we can find further insights from this data as well.
+* There are many international Taskmaster versions (Australia, Norway, Canada etc.).
+Can I work out who's the most harsh Taskmaster judge (based on e.g. disqualifications and point distribution), or if other versions are more or less predictable by our model?